-- 9.1.1 The Board has established a Remuneration Committee, with clearly defined terms of reference, specifying which posts fall within its area of responsibility, its composition, and the arrangements for reporting (MEL(94) 80). - 9.1.2 The Board will remunerate the Chairperson and Non-Executive Directors in accordance with instructions issued by Scottish Ministers. - 9.1.3 The Remuneration Committee will: - Advise the Board about appropriate Remuneration and Terms of Service for the Chief Executive and other Executive Directors (and other senior employees), including: - All aspects of salary (including any performance related elements/bonuses) - Provisions for other benefits, including pensions and cars - Arrangements for termination of employment and other contractual terms. - b) Make such recommendations to the Board on the Remuneration and Terms of Service of Executive Directors (and other senior employees) to ensure they are fairly rewarded for their individual contribution to the Board having proper regard to the Board's circumstances and performance and to the provisions of any national arrangements for such staff where appropriate. - c) Monitor and evaluate the performance of individual Executive Directors (and other senior employees) - d) Advise on and oversee appropriate contractual arrangements for such staff including the proper calculation and scrutiny of termination payments taking into account such national guidance as is appropriate. - 9.1.4 The Remuneration Committee shall report in writing to the Board the basis for its recommendations generally in the form of an Annual Report.
-The Board shall use the report as the basis for its decisions, but remain accountable for taking decisions on the Remuneration and Terms of Service of Executive Directors.
-Minutes of the Board's meetings should record such decisions. - 9.1.5 The Board will approve proposals presented by the Chief Executive for setting of Remuneration and Terms and Conditions of service for those employees not covered by the Committee.
+- a) Advise the Board about appropriate Remuneration and Terms of Service for the Chief Executive and other Executive Directors (and other senior employees), including: - 1.
+All aspects of salary (including any performance related elements/bonuses). - 2.
+Provisions for other benefits, including pensions and cars. - 3.
+Arrangements for termination of employment and other contractual terms. - b) Make such recommendations to the Board on the Remuneration and Terms of Service of Executive Directors (and other senior employees) to ensure they are fairly rewarded for their individual contribution to the Board - having proper regard to the Board's circumstances and performance and to the provisions of any national arrangements for such staff where appropriate. - c) Monitor and evaluate the performance of individual Executive Directors (and other senior employees). - d) Advise on and oversee appropriate contractual arrangements for such staff including the proper calculation and scrutiny of termination payments considering such national guidance as is appropriate.

+The Remuneration Committee shall report in writing to the Board the basis for its recommendations - generally in the form of an Annual Report.
+The Board shall use the report as the basis for its decisions but remain accountable for taking decisions on the Remuneration and Terms of Service of Executive Directors.
+Minutes of the Board's meetings should record such decisions.

+The Board will approve proposals presented by the Chief Executive for setting of Remuneration and Terms and Conditions of service for those employees not covered by the Committee.